Solar panels and lighting

 From this perspective, LED lights should be your TOP priority and there are several reasons for this:

-- LEDs are the most energy efficient of all the bulbs.
-Although there are many options available to substitute completely inefficient incandescent bulbs that wastes most of the energy in heat, outdoor LED flood light bulbs are still the leaders of energy efficiency.
-For instance if compared to CFLs, LED consumes the same amount or less energy and they can last significantly longer providing light up to 50,000 hours;
+- LEDs are the most energy-efficient of all the bulbs.
+Although there are many options available to substitute completely inefficient incandescent bulbs that waste most of the energy in heat, outdoor LED flood light bulbs are still the leaders of energy efficiency.
+For instance, if compared to CFLs, LED consumes the same amount or less energy and they can last significantly longer providing light up to 50,000 hours;

 - It takes a very short time for LED bulbs to attain its maximums brightness;